Sudjadnan Parnohadiningrat

-Sudjadnan Parnohadiningrat (born 21 October 1952) is a former Indonesian diplomat.
+Sudjadnan Parnohadiningrat (21 October 1952 – 28 June 2025) was an Indonesian diplomat.
 He served as an official in the Indonesian Department of Foreign Affairs for over two decades.

-Sudjadnan had held several high-profile positions, including Secretary General of the Ministry of Foreign Affairs (2002 to 2006), Ambassador of Indonesia to Australia (2001–2002) and Ambassador to the United States (2006–2009).
+Sudjadnan held several high-profile positions, including Secretary General of the Ministry of Foreign Affairs (2002 to 2006), Ambassador of Indonesia to Australia (2001–2002) and Ambassador to the United States (2006–2009).

 In January 2011, Sudjadnan was charged in court for unlawfully authorizing fund disbursement in 2003 to Indonesian Embassy in Singapore when he was Secretary General of the DFA.
-He was released in October 2011 and received another separate court verdict in 2014 for he was responsible in the DFA budget misappropriation in 2004 - 2005, for which he served some 20 months in Sukamiskin prison.
+He was released in October 2011 and received another separate court verdict in 2014 for he was responsible in the DFA budget misappropriation in 2004–2005, for which he served some 20 months in Sukamiskin prison.

 Early life and education

 Sudjadnan was born on 21 October 1952 in Yogyakarta, Indonesia.
-He is married with three children.
+He was married with three children.

 Sudjadnan graduated from Gadjah Mada University in 1978 with a degree in International Relations.
 He then joined the Indonesian Department of Foreign Affairs in 1981 and completed several courses with the department.
 In 1997 Sudjadnan attended a Master of International Affairs (MIA) Programme at Columbia University, New York City.